3s-ducnt/weather-api/README.md

-# test2
+# weather-api
-Create test repository
+Create sample project using Ruby and Sinatra framework to get weather by Zip code of city.